Will need user name, ubuntu, to start, no password required.

 In some cases you need to disable the RTC alarm function in the BIOS to make things work.On many boards, when the RTC setting is enabled in the BIOS, it will wake only from a time set and saved from BIOS setup, and not from a time set outside of the BIOS setup environment.

-2. Burn .iso to DVD or copy to USB, preferably situation is to use USB.
+2. Burn .iso to DVD or copy to USB.